PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-30-Casey-Takes-a-Swing.md

 It is the appearance of uniquely derived traits that confer membership in a phylogenetic clade, regardless of what other features are shared with other evolutionary relatives, and this analsysis of Ardi showed a roughly 50/50 split in those features that mark the pathway from the LCA to the human, and not the chimpanzee, branch of the family tree.
 And this is true even—or perhaps especially—if not every feature is highly specialized for a particular behavior, even one as important as the human way of walking.

-The rookie mistake here is to look at features that tell us mainly about navigating local environmental conditions with a suite of anatomic traits inherited from a recent ancestor, but to ignore those changes that relate to specific anatomic changes that make humans different from the other African ape lineages.
+The rookie mistake here is to look at features that tell us mainly about navigating local environmental conditions with a suite of anatomic traits inherited from a recent ancestor, but to ignore those changes found in <i>Ardipithecus</i> that relate to specific anatomic changes that make humans different from the other African ape lineages.

 <strong>Ardi Wins in a Walk-Off</strong>